Synthesis of memristive one-port circuits with piecewise-smooth characteristics: Memristor

 It is important to explain a role of the term $-\dfrac{R_{3}}{R_{4}}z$ in the state equation of system (\ref{memristor-exp}).
 Let us assume that the term $-\dfrac{R_{3}}{R_{4}}z$ is absent.
 In such a case, the expression for the state variable takes the form $z(t)=\dfrac{1}{R_{3}C_{1}}\int_{0}^{t}U(t)dt$.
-If the circuit is driven by the periodic influence $U_{e}(t)$, then the voltage across the load is $U(t)=U_{e}(t)=U_{max}\sin{(2\pi f_{e} t)}$.
+If the circuit is driven by a periodic influence $U_{e}(t)$, then the voltage across the load is $U(t)=U_{e}(t)=U_{max}\sin{(2\pi f_{e} t)}$.
 The variable $z$ is expressed as $z(t)=-\dfrac{1}{R_{3}C_{1}2\pi f_{e}}\cos(2\pi f_{e}t)+K$ in the absence of the term $-\dfrac{R_{3}}{R_{4}}z$ in the state equation.
 It represents periodic oscillations with fixed mean value $K$.
 However, the behaviour observed in electronic experiments differs from the expected dynamics.
 Since the initial power-up moment, the variable $z$ increases (or decreases) and reaches its maximal (minimal) value limited by the power-supply voltage.
 This is due to the following facts.
 The equation for OA-based integrator does not take into consideration certain peculiarities of real operational amplifiers, such as a small but nonzero input current and capacitor's leakage currents.
 Moreover, the external periodic signal can slightly fluctuate or have a nonzero mean value.
 In order to stabilize the oscillations of the variable $z$ and make the dynamics less sensitive to random perturbations, resistor R4 being responsible for the term $-\dfrac{R_{3}}{R_{4}}z$ was introduced into the circuit.

 Experimentally registered current-voltage characteristic [Fig.\ref{fig2} (d)] demonstrates all the phenomena observed in numerical model [Fig.\ref{fig2} (c)].
 The quantitative difference consists in the frequency range, where the memristive peculiarities are exhibited.
-This range is defined by the nominals of $R_{3}$ and $C_{1}$ in the electronic experiment.
+In practice, this range is defined by the ratings of $R_{3}$ and $C_{1}$.